SharkStudiosSK/SimpleOS/README.md

 ## How to use

-Open SimpleOS it will show you a list of games installed.
+Open SimpleOS it will show you a list of games/apps installed.
 You can launch a game by running

 ```command
 run (game/app)